Fillings & Sealants

 How do cavity fillings work?

 Cavity and tooth fillings are required because of the deterioration of holes left in the tooth due to tooth decay.
 Left unchecked, the decay will continue to spread and damage the tooth.
 During the filling procedure, dentists clean away the decay inside the cavity, usually with a drill to prevent further damage.
 But this doesn’t fix the damage that has already been created, so a filling is necessary.
 The intent of the filling is to replace the part of the tooth that is missing or destroyed by tooth decay.
 The dentist molds the filling to match the shape of the surrounding tooth, which restores the strength and integrity of the tooth and prevents further decay from happening.

 What types of filling materials are available?

-There are several types of materials available that are used for fillings, which include gold, porcelain, silver amalgam (which consists of mercury mixed with silver, tin, zinc and copper), tooth-colored plastic and composite resin fillings.
-There is also a material that contains glass particles and is known as glass ionomer.
-This material is used in ways similar to the use of composite resin fillings.
+Several types of materials are available for fillings, including gold, porcelain, silver amalgam (which consists of mercury mixed with silver, tin, zinc, and copper), tooth-colored plastic, and composite resin fillings.
+There is also a material that contains glass particles known as glass ionomer.
+This material is used in ways similar to composite resin fillings.
 We offer tooth-colored plastic and composite resin fillings.

 Should I have tooth sensitivity after a filling?